GeminiDRSoftware/DRAGONS/astrodata/doc/ad_UsersManual/io.rst

 ==================================

 An AstroData object can be created from the name of the file on disk, a URL, or from PyFITS HDUList or HDU instance.
-An existing MEF file can be open as an AstroData object in ``readonly``, ``update``, or ``append`` mode.
+An existing MEF file can be opened as an AstroData object in ``readonly``, ``update``, or ``append`` mode.
 The default is ``readonly``.